Canine & Feline In Clinic Services – Offering both in-clinic and mobile services

 Veterinary Spinal Manipulative Therapy

 Veterinary Spinal Manipulative Therapy (VMST) is an alternative method of care that complements traditional Veterinary Medicine.
 It utilizes an evaluation and manipulation of the vertebral column that is based on movement and symmetry.
-By observing the subtleties of the patient's posture, stance, gait, and behavior, the certified doctor can locate and correct subluxations; restoring normal nerve function and improving the patient's overall health and well-being.
+By observing and palpating the subtleties of the patient's posture, stance, gait, and behavior, the certified doctor can locate and correct subluxations; restoring normal nerve function and improving the patient's overall health and well-being.

 Since the nervous system is the governing system in the body, its synergy with the rest of the body is vital to the general health of the animal.
 VMST adjustments allow the nerves, which run throughout all organs, to communicate optimally with the brain and the rest of the body.
 This energizes the animal's natural ability to heal, regulate and maintain itself, resulting in better overall function and health.